 This option helps consumers combine growth potential with the ability to access their money as they need it, and can be a good alternative to CDs for those who aren’t ready to lock away their money for a year or more.

-Certain high-yield accounts may offer up to high APY.
-However, there may be fine print involved requiring certain behaviors or actions in order to maintain that rate, such as making a minimum number of transactions per month or maintaining a minimum account balance.
+Certain high-yield accounts may offer a higher APY.
+However, there may be fine print involved requiring that savers meet certain terms in order to maintain that rate, such as making a minimum number of transactions per month or maintaining a minimum account balance.

-Always be sure to review paperwork carefully before opening any kind of financial account.
+It’s a good idea to review all the account terms carefully before opening any kind of financial account.

 Money Market Deposit Accounts